mike-goodwin/owasp-threat-dragon-desktop/README.md

 # Local installation #

-To install and run it locally:
+For the latest versions of code between releases, `npm` can be used to install and run Threat Dragon locally:

 `git clone https://github.com/mike-goodwin/owasp-threat-dragon-desktop`